manhtai/manhtai.github.io/content/posts/building-erp-using-django-react-native.md

 "open" anymore in the sense of open source softwares.

 And then, after that, there was 2 sweaty weeks of trying to fit our business model in to ERPNext.
-Finally I must give up.
+Finally, I must give up.
 It's not our business flow is too complex, but the devil is in the details.
 I need freedom to create models and calculations for the system that ERPNext just does not allow.